Stay marketing and tech-savvy. Get the latest in martech - subscribe to MarTech Today.

 “We think a lot about what tools are going to be relevant,” says Klausner.

-Looking toward the future, Klausner says they already have an employee dedicated to GDPR (the General Data Protection Regulation), which takes effect May 2018.
+Looking toward the future, Klausner says they already have an employee dedicated to General Data Protection Regulation (GDPR), which takes effect May 2018.
 A month into the role, the employee has been tasked with making sure everyone within Entuity has the right tools to comply with the coming regulations.

 “We see it as applicable to everything we touch,” says Klausner.